 Bog Brook Trail.
 1 mile out and back.
 Dirt surface.
 Trailhead at Carter Notch Road.
 Many wet areas on this trail. https://www.jackson-nh.org/sites/jacksonnh/files/uploads/prospectfarmmap.pdf (need to walk for 2019)

 Jackson Village Loop.
-1.5 mile loop.
+1.4 mile loop.
 Paved sidewalks.
-Park at ________________; walk around the Village and through the classic covered bridge along Route 16 and Route 16a. (need to walk for 2019 – check on covered bridge repair work – is there pedestrian access during the repairs ?)
+Park at the Jackson Library; portable toilet in parking lot; walk around the Village and through the classic covered bridge along Route 16 and Route 16a. (walked 6/17/19.
+The covered bridge repair is complete, but there is some sidewalk work still happening on Route 16)

 Ossipee Pine Barrens: 1.3 mile ADA loop trail.
 Compacted rock designed to accommodate some wheelchairs.
 There are multiple trails from this trailhead owned and maintained by The Nature Conservancy.
 Varied lengths.
 Walk through the globally rare pitch pine/scrub oak ecosystem.
 Parking at trailhead off Route 41.
 Kiosk has additional information.
 ADA accessible trail opened fall of 2018. http://naturenh.org/OPBguide (walked at trail opening in 2018 – need to walk for 2019, but known to be very flat and ADA accessible)